 - Anywhere else between 0 and 100 means that the S&P 500 is in a “big rally” within a bull market right now.

 - The closer the value gets to 100, the closer the model gets to predicting a significant correction or bear market.

-Our model’s value is 53 as of January 12, 2018.
-This is down from 54 last Friday.
+Our model’s value is 61 as of February 9, 2018.
 The model is updated daily.
 We post the model’s value here once every week.

 Click here for the model’s historical BUY and SELL signals.